In Medias Res . . . at the Gate of Dis

 [23] The encounter with the devils at the gate of Dis in Inferno 8 is thus a first installment in Dante-poet’s construction of a plot designed to undermine Virgilio’s authority and demonstrate his fallibility.
 The writer of the Commedia undermines the authority of the guide whom he chose, while simultaneously making sure that the pilgrim’s love for his guide grows stronger and more evident: the analysis of this narrative, scripted by Dante-poet as a key plot-line of the Commedia, will be one of the recurring thematic emphases of this commentary.

-[24] Dante describes the guardians of the walls of Dis as “da ciel piovuti” — “rained from heaven” (Inf.
+[33] Dante describes the guardians of the walls of Dis as “da ciel piovuti” — “rained from heaven” (Inf.
 8.83) — thus reminding us that devils were once angels.
-They fell from heaven when they followed the rebellious Lucifer.
-This history was evoked in Inferno 3, for the vestibule of Hell houses the cowardly angels who did not take sides during Lucifer’s rebellion: “quel cattivo coro / de li angeli che non furon ribelli / né fur fedeli a Dio, ma per sé fuoro” (the coward angels, / the company of those who were not rebels /nor faithful to their God, but for themselves [Inf.
-3.37-9]).
+The devils of Inferno 8 “rained down” from heaven when they followed the rebellious Lucifer.
+This history is evoked in Inferno 3, where Dante locates a vestibule of Hell that houses those angels who, as moral cowards, did not take a side during Lucifer’s rebellion.
+According to Inferno 3’s delineation, there are three categories of angels.
+There are those who rebelled and followed Lucifer, becoming devils; those who were faithful to God, and are in heaven; and those miserable nothings who were only for themselves:

 [28] The dilemma of being blocked by the devils, unable to proceed on his voyage through Hell, provokes the poet’s first address to the reader, in which he articulates his fear at never returning to the world of the living: